-- Before and after school and during the weekends our voicemail system will take your call.
-Please leave the students name, grade level and reason for being absent.
-It is often helpful if the student's last name is spelled out. - Parents will be notified of any student absence by the auto-dialer beginning at 6:00 p.m.
-Parents are urged to call the attendance office with any questions that may arise due to an auto-dialer call. - In the event a parent has been unable to call the school we ask the parent to send in a note to the attendance office.
-We ask parents to send in these notes before three days have passed to avoid their student not being able to secure make-up work. - Forgery of notes or absence reports may result in a suspension.
+- The District makes an attempt to contact the parent, guardian, or other person having care of a student who has not notified the school of the student's absence that day regarding that student's absence without legitimate excuse within 120 minutes of the start of the school day. - In the event a parent has been unable to report the absence through School Messenger we ask the parent to send in a note to the attendance office.
+We ask parents to send in these notes before three days have passed to avoid their student not being able to secure make-up work. - Forgery of notes or absence reports may result in a disciplinary action.

 Only the administration can authorize absences from school.
-An explanation for an Absence by the parent or guardian of a student does not constitute an authorized absence under O.R.C. guidelines.
+An explanation for an absence by the parent or guardian of a student does not constitute an authorized absence under O.R.C. guidelines.